Behind the portfolio

 Now what?

-At the start of the pandemic (a time filled with uncertainty) I decided to leave my job in construction.
-I immersed myself in learning UX/UI design, and six months later, I was fortunate to land a role as a web designer, officially beginning my journey as a professional box drawer.
+At the start of the pandemic, during a time of uncertainty, I decided to leave my job in construction.
+I threw myself into learning UX/UI design, and six months later, I landed a role as a web designer.
+Officially beginning my journey as a professional box drawer.

 Pokemon Cards